nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 System prints out error message and requests for another input.<br>
 > Repeat step 1a1 until user inputs a valid filter for the list command.

 1b.
-User wishes the Task Manager to list all the tasks.
+User wishes the Menion to list all the tasks.
 > 1b1.
-Task Manager shows a list of all the Tasks in the Task Manager.
+Menion shows a list of all the Tasks in the Menion.

 1c.
-User wishes the Task Manager to list only Tasks which has a time interval.
+User wishes the Menion to list only Tasks which has a time interval.
 > 1c1.
-Task Manager shows a list of all the Tasks in the Task Manager with a time interval.
+Menion shows a list of all the Tasks in the Menion with a time interval.

 1d.
-User wishes the Task Manager to list only Tasks which does not have a time interval.
+User wishes the Menion to list only Tasks which does not have a time interval.
 > 1d1.
-Task Manager shows a list of all the Tasks in the Task Manager without a time interval.
+Menion shows a list of all the Tasks in the Menion without a time interval.

 1e.
-User wishes the Task Manager to list all Tasks of a specified date.
+User wishes the Menion to list all Tasks of a specified date.
 > 1e1.
-Task Manager shows a list of all the Tasks in the Task Manager which has a deadline of the specified date.
+Menion shows a list of all the Tasks in the Menion which has a deadline of the specified date.

 1f.
-User wishes the Task Manager to list all Tasks within a specified range of dates.
+User wishes the Menion to list all Tasks within a specified range of dates.
 > 1f1.
-Task Manager shows a list of all the Tasks in the Task Manager which has deadlines that fall between the specified range of dates.
+Menion shows a list of all the Tasks in the Menion which has deadlines that fall between the specified range of dates.

 #### Use Case: Find